henry4sfdc/lightning-newbie/attributes.markdown

 Remember when we first took a look at AuraDocs, the supercool, always up to date, self-documenting thing that keeps up with your code?
 If not, [click here](basics.html#auradocs).

-Navigate to your AuraDocs instance, and ind this component in the AuraDocs app.
+Navigate to your AuraDocs instance, and find this component in the AuraDocs app.
 What do you notice in the "Attributes" section of the documentation?
 It should look approximately like this:

 <img src="images/auradocs-attributes.png" width="600px" />